Address

 This will create a neutral pelvic tilt and stack up the pelvis

-This will stack up and alight the lumbar spine and the rib cage/thoracic spine
+This will stack up and align the lumbar spine and the rib cage/thoracic spine

-This will stack up your cervical spine over the pelvic, low back and middle back.
+This will stack up your cervical spine over the pelvis, low back and middle back.

 4. Put 51% of your weight on your heels